 uTorrent provides a better mobile experience with great speeds.

-qBittorrent vs uTorrent: the better torrent client is…
+qBittorrent vs uTorrent: which torrent client is better?

 After taking a close look at the different qualities of the two programs, we can see some obvious differences in some of the categories:

-- eesign and interface: uTorrent wins again due to their increased functionality and premium options.
+- Design and interface: uTorrent wins again due to its increased functionality and premium options.

-- eafety and security: uTorrent is on a killing spree, thanks to their packaged VPN services and extensive online resources.
+- Safety and security: uTorrent is on a killing spree, thanks to its packaged VPN services and extensive online resources.

 Torrenting can be a bit of a gray area in terms of both legality and safety.
 It’s always important to make sure you aren’t downloading illegal or unsafe content that may harm your computer or wind you up in jail.

-There are a lot of safe downloading practices you can employ while torrenting to make sure you have a decent experience. uTorrent actually features and extensive online community that has plenty to say about different steps users can take to protect themselves.
+There are many safe downloading practices you can employ while torrenting to make sure you have a decent experience. uTorrent actually features an extensive online community with plenty to say about different steps users can take to protect themselves.

-One of the best ways to make sure you are safe is by using a Virtual Private Network, or VPN.
+One of the best ways to make sure you are safe while torrenting is by using a VPN.
 A VPN privatizes your connection, running it through a proprietary private network with added security and functionality.
 Many options are available, with some being offered in package deals with torrent clients.